-Foreclosure proceedings are time consuming and expensive.
+Foreclosure proceedings are time-consuming and expensive.
 Lenders and banks are eager to find alternate solutions.
-For homeowners, foreclosures are not only disruptive but can have long lasting negative financial impact.
+For homeowners, foreclosures are not only disruptive but can have long-lasting negative financial consequences.
 So if you are facing a foreclosure, your best option may be to negotiate.

 By acting early, you might be able to modify the terms of your loan, make up missed payments, or even transfer ownership of the home if you can no longer afford it.
 Under the circumstances, you may have valid defenses.
 It is important to review any notices or court documents you receive immediately so that you can present your best case.
 If you are unsure what to do next, an experienced attorney can help you present those defenses.
 In either case, remember that the longer you wait, the fewer options you will have.